 - always have the CPAP machine/humidifier lower than the bed

 - changing the position of the hose so that any moisture can drain down and back into the humidifier

 - reducing the humidifier setting in winter.
 For BMC, Luna, see this FAQ page for humidifier setting instructions

-- purchase a hose cover ($30 from us) which will help reduce the rainout
+- purchase a hose cover ($35) which will help reduce the rainout

 Another option is a heated hose which is designed to eliminate any moisture build up in the hose.

 It may also help take the chill from the cold winter air but please remember it is not an air warmer.